DecisionsDev/decisions-metering/docker/dockerhub/full-description.md

 METERING_PROCESSING_INITIAL_DELAY=6000
 ```

-You can also store the ILMT?? files by providing a volume (-v $PWD/ILMT:/config/storage/ILMT).
+You can also store the license files by providing a volume (-v $PWD/ILMT:/config/storage/ILMT).

 The metering service is provided with an HTTPS secured protocol.
 The default certificate is compliant with the ODM Docker images https://github.com/ODMDev/odm-ondocker